palmerabollo/aframe-iot-component/README.md

 ## Demo

-You can find a [demo](https://palmerabollo.github.io/aframe-iot-component/).
+You can find a [demo](https://palmerabollo.github.io/aframe-iot-component/) that works on any modern browser.

 Try to light the ball up with:

 ```bash